 First, it must be noted that modern thinking on the biological foundations of language and cognition can be traced to Lenneberg (1967), who established a connection between linguistic structures and the acquisition of language, and pointed to their roots in various biological structures, mechanisms and processes.
 But Lenneberg was aware of the gap, and was thus careful not to readily extend cognitive structures, representations and mechanisms that utilize linguistic structures into the domain of biological structures.
-Also, it must be recognized that a simple mapping from linguistic structures and representations to certain brain regions does not offer a mechanistic explanation (Marshall 1980; Grimaldi 2012), and so a similar argument applies to conceivable mapping from linguistic structures and representations.
-This is so because no genomic expressions are driven by the coding of specific cognitive structures and mechanisms, ordirectly construct specific cognitive structures and mechanisms.
+Also, it must be recognized that a simple mapping from linguistic structures and representations to certain brain regions does not offer a mechanistic explanation (Marshall 1980), and so a similar argument applies to a conceivable mapping from linguistic structures and representations to certain genomic targets either in gene expressions or in nucleotide morphisms.
+This is so because no genomic expressions are driven by the coding of specific cognitive structures and mechanisms, or directly construct specific cognitive structures and mechanisms.